Yorkshireman/volutap/README.md

 Code changes will be reflected on device but dependency changes will not be - those need fresh builds.

 NB not possible to run in Expo Go due to `react-native-volume-manager` dependency

+### Troubleshooting

+If struggling to run the app on your phone via scanning the QR Code, try turning off any VPNs on laptop and device.
+Once successfully loaded the first time you can then usually switch the VPNs back on and the app will still reload and hot reload.